dwhiffing/quest/src/pages/get-involved.md

     content: Anyone can play an integral part in conquering cancer.
 We welcome any and all streamers to introduce Quest to their audiences of one or millions.
-      By hosting a charity stream on our behalf, streamers can do what they love for a lasting global impact.
-Whether you’re experienced or new to streaming, our tools, support, and resources will get you started on your Quest today.
+      By hosting a charity stream on our behalf, streamers can do what they love for a lasting global impact. <br><br>Whether you’re experienced or new to streaming, our tools, support, and resources will get you started on your Quest today.
     button:
-      text: test
+      text: Join Now
       url: http://www.google.ca
   col2:
     title: Other